conventional-changelog/conventional-changelog/packages/conventional-commits-parser/README.md

 This reverts commit 9bb4d6c.
 ```

-And the parsed result might be
+If configured correctly, the parsed result would be

 ```js
 {